fivethirtyeight/d3-pre/README.md

 // Then, when you start drawing svg call prerender.start()
-// this modifies some d3 functions to allow it to take
+// this modifies some d3 functions to allow it to be
-// advantage of svg's that have been pre-rendered to the page. prerender.start();
+// aware of svg's that have been pre-rendered to the page. prerender.start();

 /*